Atopic dermatitis: the impact of the seasons and the right steps to take

 Finally, autumn!
 A rather pleasant transitional period for atopic skin.
 The drop in temperatures and generally moderate humidity bring some comfort to those suffering from eczema.
 Flare-ups and other symptoms are usually less frequent and less intense.

-In autumn, it's important to prepare for the return of the cold.
-To do this, gradually return, as temperatures drop, to richer and more restorative textures.
+In autumn, you need to prepare for the return of cold weather.
+To do this, as temperatures drop, gradually switch back to richer, more restorative textures.

-Living with atopic dermatitis means learning to care for your skin, but also taking care of yourself holistically .
-Emotional balance and lifestyle habits are important in managing eczema flare-ups.
+Living with atopic dermatitis means learning to take care of your skin, but also taking care of yourself holistically.
+Because emotional balance and lifestyle habits are important in managing eczema flare-ups.

-There are associations dedicated to atopic dermatitis, such as the French Eczema Association .
-Through them, you can find advice and support.
+There are associations dedicated to atopic dermatitis, such as the French Eczema Association.
+With them, you can find advice and support.
 Our DA PROTECT face and body care range has been tested and approved by this association.

-Atopic dermatitis changes with the seasons.
-And each time of year brings its own set of challenges for atopic skin : the cold of winter, the allergens of spring, the heat of summer...
-Yet, by adapting your routine to these variations, it is possible to soothe your skin and find more comfort day after day.
+Atopic dermatitis evolves with the seasons.
+And each period of the year brings its share of challenges for atopic skin: the cold of winter, spring allergens, the heat of summer...
+However, by adapting your routine to these variations, it is possible to soothe your skin and find more comfort day after day.

-Therefore, a well-thought-out seasonal routine will help you anticipate breakouts, manage them better, and maintain your skin's balance.
+Thus, a well-thought-out seasonal routine will help you anticipate flare-ups, manage them better, and preserve your skin's balance.
 This will also improve your overall well-being.

-All TOPICREM formulas have been designed to provide protective hydration and preserve the skin barrier of sensitive skin for the whole family.
+TOPICREM formulas are all designed to provide protective hydration and preserve the skin barrier of sensitive skin for the entire family.

 To achieve this, our laboratory relies on its expertise derived from pharmaceutical excellence:

-Through the comfort and emotional well-being they provide, our treatments help you feel confident with your skin and with yourself, to reveal yourself more fully to others, and thus to fully enjoy every moment of life.
+Through the comfort and emotional well-being they provide, our skincare products help you feel confident in your skin and with yourself, to better reveal yourself to others, and thus fully enjoy every moment of life.

 Bibliographical references: